 Old inventory number is “PHY502” attached via a paper tag.

 Dimensions (cm): Height = 20, Width = 14 , Length = 22.5

 This is an instrument for measuring the viscosity of thick liquids.
 The electricity plug is for heating the liquid.

-Poor.
-There is a dried out black substance around the base of the cylinder.
-The metal cylinder is corroded in places and is missing parts: there should be a pulley wheel in the forked upright.
+Poor: There is a dried out black substance around the base of the cylinder and corrosion products around the base.
+The metal cylinder is oxidized over its surface.
+The instrument is missing parts: there should be a pulley wheel in the forked upright.

 Central Scientific Co.; Labratory Apparatus; Trademark Cenco; Supplies Chemicals, USA

 Date of Manufacture: c.
 1950